defund/pearl/README.md

 ## Prerequisites
 Pearl requires a Gmail account, which you must independently create.
 Once you've made an account, add it to conversations that you would like it to interact with.

+NOTE: Please do NOT commit your `private/` to version control.
+The provided `.gitignore` should ignore `pearl/private`.

 In the `pearl` directory, create a new directory called `private`.
 Inside, create two files, `auth.json` and `token.txt`.
 Write the following to `auth.json`, but with your own credentials.
 If you have two-factor authentication enabled, include it in the `secret` field; otherwise, leave it as an empty string.
 ```json
 {